michael-van-vuuren/csci5612/exampleSite/content/eda.md

 **Objects to integers:**

 The reason there are so many objects is because integers have been stored with commas as strings.
-We can remedy this by removing the commas, then converting those with values to integers.
-Those with null values will be converted to -1, so that we can impute them later.
+To remedy this, remove the commas, then convert non-null values to integers.
+Null values will be converted to -1, so that they can be imputed later.

 ```python {filename=""}
 cols_to_convert = ['All Time Rank',